caesarfeta/dot_com/story/new_best_friends/new_best_friends.md

 So it's important to realize that subject, predicate, and object all have URLs, so when they're reused in other triples they connect like data.
 And that's the beauty of graph databases.
 Connections between data aren't just decided by how data is arranged into preexisting tables and columns.
-Connections are established by adding data.
+Connections are established simply by adding more data.

 # What can you do with a graph database?
 So once you know one bit of data in a graph database you can explore the connections made to it.